 Feel free to use your favorite yeast dinner roll recipe.
 Homemade dough will work just as well and may even taste better.
 After rolling the dough into balls, place them on parchment-covered baking sheets with several inches between each ball.
 Then, cover with plastic wrap and let rise until doubled in size.

 Follow the rest of the instructions as written.
-Be sure to allow time for the runzas to rise again for 30 minutes after stuffing, and don’t forget to use the egg wash for that delectable fresh bakery appearance.
+Be sure to let the runzas rise for 30 minutes again after stuffing.

 A true Nebraska runza does not have cheese; however, a little sprinkle of shredded cheddar, Swiss, mozzarella, or Monterey Jack cheese is delicious.
 Add it right on top of the spooned-in meat mixture before pinching up the dough.
 You can also try cooked chopped bacon, browned sausage, or sauteed mushrooms.